 4. Engage in Different Types of Writing

-Once kids are accustomed to writing regularly, you can further hone their skills by having them practice new types of writing.
-There’s a whole world of creativity out there just waiting to be explored, from short stories to persuasive essays to personal reflections—and your students can benefit from all of it.
+Once kids are accustomed to writing regularly, you can further hone their skills.
+You can do so by having them practice new types of writing.
+Indeed, there’s a whole world of creativity out there just waiting to be explored.
+From short stories to persuasive essays to personal reflections—and your students can benefit from all of it.